 - (1) Purpose.
 The purpose of the site and building design objectives and standards found in TDC 73A through TDC 73G is to promote functional, safe, innovative, and attractive sites and buildings that are compatible with the surrounding environment, including, but not limited to: - (a) The building form, articulation of walls, roof design, materials, and placement of elements such as windows, doors, and identification features; and - (b) The placement, design, and relationship of proposed site elements such as buildings, vehicular parking, circulation areas, bikeways and bike parking, accessways, walkways, buffer areas, and landscaping. - (2) Objectives.
 The objectives of site and building design standards in TDC 73A through TDC 73G are to: - (a) Enhance Tualatin through the creation of attractively designed development and streetscapes; - (b) Encourage originality, flexibility, and innovation in building design; - (c) Create opportunities for, or areas of, visual and aesthetic interest for occupants and visitors to the site; - (d) Provide a composition of building elements which responds to function, land form, identity and image, accessibility, orientation and climatic factors; - (e) Conserve, protect, and restore fish and wildlife habitat areas, and maintain or create visual and physical corridors to adjacent fish and wildlife habitat areas; - (f) Enhance energy efficiency through the use of landscape and architectural elements; and - (g) Minimize disruption of natural site features such as topography, trees, and water features.

-Response: The building has been designed to articulate the entry and features through the use of exterior cladding reveals, paint locations, canopies and windows to provide an aesthetically interesting building for occupants and visitors.
-The building design also provides natural stormwater features along the streetscape, including plantings to increase biodiversity.
+Response: The building has been designed to articulate entries and features through the varied height of the roof parapet, the use of reveals, paint locations, canopies and windows to provide an aesthetically interesting building for occupants and visitors.

-TDC 73A.400. - Industrial Design Standards.
+TDC 73A.500. - Industrial Design Standards.